RISys-Lab/LingT2I/README.md

 data, generation, and evaluation pipeline now live here as an independent project, with the required shared infrastructure copied locally.

-## TODO

-1. [x] Release the LingT2I dataset.
-2. [x] Release the generation and evaluation pipeline.
-3. [x] Separate LingT2I from the original TRIG repository.
-4. [ ] Release the LingT2I paper.

 ## Quick Start